misaz/HTU21DLibrary/README.md

 # HTU21D Library

 This project contains library for HTU21D sensor.
 Library is multiplatform and independent on any other library.
-Supported platforms are AVR and STM32F4 but it could be target to any other platform using implementation of 7 simple functions making library able to access I2C and time delay on your platform.
+Supported platforms are AVR, STM32F4, Cypress PSoC 6 and Winner Micro W600 (Wiznet WizFi360) but it could be target to any other platform using implementation of 7 simple functions making library able to access I2C and time delay on your platform.

 ## Features